You need a healthy gut to live a healthy life.

-People in the regions of Russia and Bulgaria ate large amounts of fermented foods, rich in bacteria.
-They lived the longest compared to other cultures.
+Historically, people in regions of Russia and Bulgaria ate lots of fermented foods.
+These foods are rich in probiotics.
+As a result, they lived long and healthy lives compared to other cultures.

-Many diseases are associated with dysbiosis, which is why probiotics and fermented foods are becoming more popular.
+Many diseases are associated with dysbiosis.
+This is why probiotics and fermented foods are often recommended.

-An unhealthy gut can lead to a myriad of health issues:
+An unhealthy gut can lead to many health issues.
+For example,